Living with diabetes

-It is important to understand diabetes can affect your life beyond just your health.
-Though the majority of people continue to live a completely normal life after being diagnosed, there are a few essential things to know.
+It's important to understand that diabetes can affect your life beyond just your health.
+Though the majority of people continue to live a completely normal life after being diagnosed with diabetes, there are a few essential things to know.

 If you drive a car and you are on diabetes medications that can cause hypoglycaemia (or if you are prescribed insulin) you must tell the DVLA.
 You can find the relevant forms to fill in on the DVLA website.
-If you don’t tell the DVLA, your doctor has an obligation to inform them on your behalf, as having a hypoglycaemic episode whilst driving poses a risk to yourself and others.
+If you don’t tell the DVLA, your doctor has an obligation to inform them that have a diabetes diagnosis on your behalf, as having a hypoglycaemic episode whilst driving poses a risk to yourself and others.

-If you are on medication that does not cause hypoglycaemia then you do not need to notify the DVLA.
-Please check with your doctor if you are unsure And similarly, if you are not on diabetes medications and controlling your diabetes with diet and exercise there is no need to inform the DVLA.
+If you're on diabetes medication that does not cause hypoglycaemia then you do not need to notify the DVLA.
+Please check with your doctor if you are unsure And similarly, if you are not on diabetes medications and controlling your diabetes with diet, exercise, and possibly a weight loss plan, there is no need to inform the DVLA.